-- With the proposed Locally Adaptive Smoothing with Windowing (LASW) scheme, and a suitable SGS model, LES is able to give predictions that are in good agreement with DNS.
-The LASW scheme minimised the numerical dissipation while preventing dispersive errors, avoiding the need for manual tuning with reference to a priori data. - 2.
-In addition to giving good mean flow predictions, the LES has been found to accurately capture the complex transition mechanisms.
+- (1) With the proposed LASW scheme, and a suitable SGS model, LES is able to give predictions that are in good agreement with DNS.
+The LASW scheme minimized the numerical dissipation while preventing dispersive errors, avoiding the need for manual tuning with reference to a priori data. - (2) In addition to giving good mean flow predictions, the LES has been found to accurately capture the complex transition mechanisms.
 The inner and overlap modes, observed by Zaki et al. [5], were well replicated by the LES.
-Although still influenced by the Klebanoff streaks, these modes don't resemble the traditional mechanism observed in DNS of by-pass transition [28].
-The sensitivity to free-stream turbulence intensity is also well captured. - 3.
-Despite studies reporting the poor performance of the Smagorinsky-Lilly SGS model in transitional flows [32], it is still commonly used.
-The present study confirmed that the model is unsuitable for these flows.
-The excessive SGS viscosity in the laminar boundary layers leads to premature separation on the suction surface, and it damps the inner and
+Although still influenced by the Klebanoff streaks, these modes do not resemble the traditional mechanism observed in DNS of bypass transition [28].
+The sensitivity to free-stream turbulence intensity is also well captured. - (3) Despite studies reporting the poor performance of the Smagorinsky-Lilly SGS model in transitional flows [31], it is still commonly used.
+This study confirmed that the model is unsuitable for these flows.
+The excessive SGS viscosity in the laminar boundary layers leads to premature separation on the suction surface, and it damps the inner and overlap instabilities on the pressure surface.
+Encouragingly, the WALE and Sigma models perform much better here, and offer a promising alternative to more involved models such as the dynamic Smagorinsky approach.